Erich Topp: National Socialism

 In May 1933, Topp joined the Nazi Party and in 1934 also joined the Allgemeine-SS.
 Topp took the Hitler oath, convinced it was the "right thing to do."
 To the beginning of the war at least, his peers regarded Topp as a Nazi.
 Topp made the acquaintance of Martin Bormann, Hitler's personal secretary and head of the Nazi Party Chancellery.
 Bormann married the sister of Topp's crew mate, Walter Buch.
 Topp was close enough to be invited to Bormann's residence in Berchtesgaden.
 Topp's political outlook was not shared by his uncle.
 His aunt through marriage, Anna Topp, was Jewish.
 During the Nazi reign, she was sent to and survived the Theresienstadt Ghetto.
 In his memoirs, Topp claimed not to have believed in Nazi ideology.
 One analyst wrote, "the contrasts and Topp's individual course make obvious the limitations of any quantitative study" [of his political convictions].

 Topp came to terms with the Nazi regime and its crimes postwar.
 He entered into heated arguments with former comrades over the cause for which they fought.
-Topp was particularly critical of Admiral Karl Dönitz, commander-in-chief of U-boats and later the Kriegsmarine.
+Topp was particularly critical of Admiral Karl Dönitz, commander-in-chief of U-boats and later the Kriegsmarine, and briefly defacto President of Germany.
 After the war, Topp expressed his view that the German naval command, and his superior Karl Dönitz, knew of the Holocaust.
 Topp referenced Dönitz's commitment to National Socialism, admiration for Hitler, and his presence at the Posen speeches.
 Topp was critical of Dönitz's pretensions to have been an apolitical soldier.
 Topp said of Dönitz, that his failure to do anything about it "comes very close to a passive toleration of these insane crimes."
 Few former U-boat commanders were as vocal in attacking Dönitz's character.
 His aunt's experiences in the ghetto from 1943 may have been a factor.
 Dönitz confronted Topp personally when the latter called upon him.
 He purportedly greeted Topp with a question, "I understand you think I should have been executed?"
 He presented Topp with his accusation, underlined, and a letter from Samuel Eliot Morison, the official historian of the United States Navy, which accepted Dönitz's defence that he knew nothing of the Nazi crimes.
 Morison was who told Dönitz of Topp's accusations, or "doubts", as Topp later claimed they were.